Endoscopic Discectomy of the Lumbar and Cervical Spine

-Endoscopic discectomy is the least invasive and effective surgical technique for treating spinal disc herniation patients.
+Endoscopic discectomy is the least invasive and most effective surgical technique for treating spinal disc herniation patients.
 With endoscopic spine surgery, surgeons do not need to remove bones and muscles in order to remove herniated discs.
-Surgeons could see your spine with a iPhone size camera through a small surgical port (tube).
+Surgeons can see the spine with a camera, smaller than a smart phone camera, through a small surgical port (tube).
 Large incisions are avoided.
-The procedure does not traumatize your spine as all traditional spine surgeries do.
-The whole procedure for a disc herniation is taken about 30 minutes.
-Patient goes home in 2-3 hours when the surgery is done in a surgery center.
+The procedure does not traumatize your spine like traditional spine surgeries do.
+The whole procedure for a disc herniation takes about 30 minutes.
+The patient goes home in 2-3 hours when the surgery is done in a surgery center.

 Our Endoscopic Discectomy is a true minimally invasive spine surgery that include the following advantages:

 - Short recovery

 - Preservation of spinal mobility